 Australian Financial Review: Speaking at an Australia-Israel Chamber of Commerce event in Sydney on Tuesday the chairmen of Australia’s two largest superannuation funds have backed Treasury’s proposal to overhaul financial advice laws, as they flagged expanding the controversial advice services provided to members.

-Interview from ABC Radio National show Speaking Out with Larrisa Behrendt with CEO of the National Aboriginal Community Controlled Health Organisation, Aunty Pat Turner, CEO of Reconciliation Australia, Karen Mundine and Director, From The Heart, Dean Parkin
+An interview from ABC Radio National show Speaking Out with Larrisa Behrendt from an AICC (NSW) lunch with the CEO of the National Aboriginal Community Controlled Health Organisation, Aunty Pat Turner, CEO of Reconciliation Australia, Karen Mundine and Director, From The Heart, Dean Parkin

 Technology investment can be a key driver in making corporations more sustainable, agreed sustainability experts Brett Shoemaker, Director Sustainability & National Agenda, Microsoft ANZ Faith Taylor, VP & Global Sustainability Officer, Kyndryl and Dr Jack Dan, Chief Strategy Officer, CDC Data Centres at a recent roundtable lunch with the Australia-Israel Chamber of Commerce, hosted by Kyndryl, on Sustainability to the Core.